Brewer219/osticket-prereqs/README.md

 </details>

    <img width="321" height="467" alt="osTicket Installation the inside look for rewrite file" src="https://github.com/user-attachments/assets/a3d2c890-072e-42bf-86c0-554edd8fc912" />

+   ## 2. Once I double-click the file then the "IIS URL Rewrite Module 2 Setup" box will popup and from there checkbox the terms in the License Agreement to make sure I had accept license which is shown from image below

 <details><summary>See screenshot 2</summary>

 <img src="images/Step 2b.png" width="60%">
 </details>

 <img width="321" height="467" alt="osTicket Installation folder once &#39;rewrite&#39; file is clicked the checkbox Licensing Agreement and click Install" src="https://github.com/user-attachments/assets/ac5bec51-23a8-4b19-ac09-0cf6f4473ae1" />

+## 3. From There click "Install" button and allow the 'rewrite_amd64_en-US" to install as shown from the image shown below:

 <details><summary>See screenshot 3</summary>